brianalf-hub/Projects-Highlights/README.md

 ## Phenotypic variation of life‐history traits in native, invasive, and landrace populations of *Brassica tournefortii*

 ### Implications of study.
-While we would have liked more samples and locations in our study, it is not feasible given the amounts of traits that we measured.
-However, we have shown that to have a strong understanding of agricultural, land management, and/or conservation problems of a target species, we need to begin by assessing how a certain cultivar, variety, or genotype will respond to certain local conditions.
+In this study, we first used principal components analysis (PCA) to narrow down our trait variables to six composite groups.
+We ran ANOVA, linear regressions, and generalized additive modeling to describe genetic and evolutionary patterns.
+We have shown that to have a strong understanding of agricultural, land management, and/or conservation problems of a target species, we need to begin by assessing how a certain cultivar, variety, or genotype will respond to certain local conditions.

 1. [Overview of Chapter 1 of Dissertation](https://github.com/brianalf-hub/dissertationcodes/blob/master/CH1Overview.md)
 2. [General method for PCA in R](https://github.com/brianalf-hub/dissertationcodes/blob/master/ch1.pca)

 <br />

 ## Environmental factors affecting annual and perennial invasive plants in the American Southwest